Melissa J. Durkee

 J.D., Yale University

-Melissa J. (“MJ”) Durkee holds a J. Alton Hosch Associate Professorship.
+Melissa J. (“MJ”) Durkee was promoted to the rank of full professor and named the holder of the Allen Post Professorship in 2020.
 Her expertise and teaching straddles international and business law, and she teaches in the areas of corporate law, international business law and international environmental law.
 She also holds a courtesy appointment in UGA's Terry College of Business.

 Durkee's research focuses on global governance, lobbying, international organizations, public-private interactions that affect the content and success of international legal norms, and theories of lawmaking and compliance.
 Her work addresses a diverse set of substantive areas including environmental law and climate change, outer space law, private law and economic law.
 Durkee’s scholarship has been published in prestigious journals such as the Yale Law Journal, the Stanford Law Review, the UCLA Law Review, the Washington University Law Review and the Virginia Law Review.